gpratte/poker-league-season/README.md

 Always need lodash
 * npm install --save lodash

+Now have a tab for quarters and a tab for games.

 ## step 02 screen layout
 **Note:** Leaving out the git commands from this step on.